studying at Queen's

 Undergraduate entry requirements

-Students with the following qualifications will be considered for direct entry to Queen's University Belfast's Bachelor degree programmes:
+The following qualifications will be considered for direct entry to our undergraduate programmes:

 - Three A levels